MarcoantonioCaldeira/MarcoantonioCaldeira/README.md

 # 👋 Hi, I'm Marco Antonio
-I'm a **Full Stack Developer** with solid experience in enterprise systems, working across both frontend and backend.
+I'm a **Full Stack Developer** with solid experience in enterprise systems, working across both backend and frontend.
 My journey started in 2018 with a technical degree in Computer Science at **IFSP**, where I built a strong foundation in programming.
 I'm currently pursuing a degree in **Computer Science at Centro Universitário FMU | FIAM-FAAM** and continuously expanding my skills across different stacks.